rkarhila/siak-game-clients/README.md

 ## FySIAK

-* FySIAK is a data collection physics game developed at Aalto University.
+* [to be added shortly] FySIAK is a data collection physics game developed at Aalto University.